Pomona, Queensland: Geography

 The locality of Pomona is bounded to the south by the Bruce Highway and along most of its northern boundary by Six Mile Creek.

 The township of Pomona is surrounded by rural residential acreage properties and small farms.
 A significant portion of the locality is within Yurol State Forest, a legacy of days past when the town once was a centre of forestry activities.
 The forest is now preserved as koala habitat.

 Mount Cooroora is in the south-west of the locality, rising to 439 m.
 It is a high intrusive volcanic plug within the Tuchekoi National Park.
 It is approximately 2 km south-west of the town.
 The surrounding area is of high importance to Aboriginal people and there are many sites of Indigenous cultural importance across the region.
 Mount Cooroora has significant landscape, social and economic values to the town, while its vertical columns are an attraction to geologists.
-It is a popular site in the cooler months for visiting tourists climbing to the summit to appreciate excellent views looking east to the Sunshine Coast and west into the Mary Valley.
-Hikers, horse riders and mountain bike riders use the excellent trail network at its base.

 Pomona is within the Noosa Biosphere recognised by the United Nations Economic, Scientific and Cultural Organization (UNESCO) in 2007 as a World Biosphere Reserve.

 History

 Early to present

 Pomona was first settled by Europeans in the late 1880s, but had been home to the Kabi Kabi/Gubbi Gubbi indigenous peoples for thousands of years before that.
 Early settlers collected timber from the area.

-Pomona was renamed in 1900, after the Roman goddess of fruit, following the government rejection of the names Pinbarren and Cooroora.
-Its name avoided confusion with the neighbouring towns of Cooroy and Cooran and reflected the fertile nature in the area.

-The state electoral district to which Pomona was part of from 1912 until 1992 was named Cooroora.
-The seat was renamed Noosa following the 1991 electoral district's re-shuffle.
-Pomona is in the Wide Bay federal electoral division.